Amazon.com: 10 Essential Household Items That Are Hard to Come by Amid Coronavirus Pandemic

 Clorox and Lysol wipes are hard to come by these days.
 While stores may be in stock momentarily, more than likely they'll quickly run out.
 This appears to be true for Amazon.com as well.
 Customers' best bet is to either keep checking with local stores and online retailers.

-Hand sanitizer is another product that has been incredibly hard to find as the pandemic continues to grow in cases.
-While store shelves may be out of stock, Amazon does have some available for purchase, however, most name-brands like Purell and Germ-X have been hard to come by.
+Hand sanitizer is another product that has been incredibly hard to find as the pandemic continues to grow.
+While store shelves may be out of stock, Amazon does have some available for purchase.
+However, most name-brands like Purell and Germ-X have been hard to come by.

 Toilet paper has become a popular household item to buy since the outbreak, while many stores across America may be short in supply, Amazon has plenty of options.

-Along with toilet paper, paper towels have been hard to come by.
-Stores seem to go in and out of phases of being in stock and currently, Amazon is mostly out of stock on name brand options but do have other ones available.
+Along with toilet paper, paper towels have also been hard to come by.
+Stores seem to go in and out of phases of having towels in stock and currently, Amazon is mostly out of stock on name brand options.
+But they do have other options available.

 Since people are cleaning and eating home more, while certain products are struggling to stay in stock, trash bags isn't one of them.
-There is plenty in stores and online.
+There are plenty in stores and online.

 While big retailers like Walmart have struggled to keep their shelves stocked with water, Amazon isn't currently running low.

-Medications like Tylenol are in shortage both in stores and online, however, Amazon does have options.
+Medications like Tylenol are in shortage both in stores and online, however, Amazon does have a few options.
+Always check with your doctor before picking up a new medication, though.